TmVukov/Reminder-App/README.md

 ## Project Basic Info

+Link to the project is in the "About" section.

 Project is built with React and Firebase.
 Also, some third-party packages are used:

 ‣ Framer Motion